-Math 15 is a locally developed course that supports students in preparation for Mathematics 10C by focusing on numeracy, mathematical foundations, confidence building, and challenging mathematics at a flexible pace.
-Students who struggled with some of the learning outcomes in Math 9 but are focused on completing Math 10C will benefit from taking Math 15 in the fall term of their grade-ten year.
+Math 15 is a locally developed course that supports students in preparation for Mathematics 10C focusing on numeracy, mathematical foundations, confidence building, and mathematical challenges at a flexible pace.
+Students who struggled with some of the learning outcomes in Math 9 but are focused on completing Math 10C will benefit from taking Math 15 in the fall term of their Grade 10 year.
 Students who successfully complete Competencies in Math 15 will earn 5 credits and be able to transition to either Math 10C or Math 20-3.